 2. Bulb Energy Tariffs & Price

 Bulb’s concept of offering one variable tariff and no fixed tariffs is an innovative concept and they are one of the first suppliers to try this approach.
 At first glance, it seems like a great idea.
 It’s simpler for customers to understand and means that when the wholesale price of energy is low, Bulb’s prices are too.
 It also means you’re not stuck on a fixed tariff that may end up costing more when wholesale prices are lower.

 When it comes to the pricing, their variable tariff is not the cheapest on the market but does compare well with the Big Six.
 Our research into the cheapest renewable suppliers found that a family of four living in a three bedroom house in London with average usage (3,100 kWh electricity and 12,500 kWh gas) would currently pay around £1,076 per year on Bulb’s Vari-Fair tariff.
 That’s for both gas and electric, which is safely below the national price cap but not by so much that it needs shouting about.

 Bulb also don’t charge exit fees, making it easy to switch supplier again should you fall out of love with them in future.
-In fact, Bulb will pay your exit fee from your current supplier in order to make sure your switch over to them doesn’t put you out of pocket.
+In fact, Bulb will pay your exit fee from your current supplier in order to make sure switching to them doesn’t put you out of pocket!

 3. Bills & Account Management

 With Bulb being a tech-focussed startup, they are set up to be web-based and do most things digitally.
 All Bulb customers receive their bills via email each month and can access all their details through the excellent Bulb online customer area of the website.